Sungjae-Park-portfolio/SoftwareDesign/README-SSG.md

 #### Journaling:

 Journals provide a place where users can post their journals.
 So, users can write why they were happy or angry that day and which makes them angry or happy, or they can just write anything in general.
 Users can easily add a journal by clicking the `Add a New Journal` button.
-When you writing a journal, you can write as much as you want, without having to worry that your text entry will exceed the text box, also we have a scrolling bar that makes it easy to navigate through your entered text when writing a journal.
+When you are writing a journal, you can write as much as you want, without having to worry that your text entry will exceed the text box, also we have a scrolling bar that makes it easy to navigate through your entered text when writing a journal.

-Users can view their submitted journals, by clicking on the `View` button, and edit their journals, by clicking on the `Edit` button, when they want to, .
+Users can view their submitted journals, by clicking on the `View` button, and edit their journals, by clicking on the `Edit` button, when they want to.

 Users can search through their journals by `Subject` of the journal and by `Body`, which is the text entered for a journal.
 Another feature that we have for the Journaling page, is that we have navigation buttons.
 At most 10 journals will be shown on the Journaling page each time.
 Users can click on the right and left arrow to move to the next and previous page, respectively.
 We also have a "go the first page" button, and a "go to the last page" button, which are the left most and right most navigation buttons, respectively.